About Autism

 * Difficulty in physical & practical tasks.

-(Because people living with Asperger Syndrome may suffer with physical clumsiness, they have to be slightly longer to understand similar actions to prevent causing accidents.
-Also they might struggle with mutlti)
+(Some people living with Asperger Syndrome suffer from physical clumsiness, they have to be slightly longer to understand similar actions to prevent causing accidents.
+Also, they might struggle with multi-tasking)

 * Memorising several tasks at once